cloud-gov/cg-site/_pages/pages/documentation/getting-started-with-jekyll.md

 end the front matter section.
 The content is all in markdown format, a plain-text simple [markup language](https://en.wikipedia.org/wiki/Markup_language) designed to be readable for content editors.
-Try editing your heading by replacing the text “Welcome to the Federalist Report Template” with “Hello world!”.
+Try editing your heading by replacing the text “Welcome to the Pages Report Template” with “Hello world!”.
 Learn more about [Markdown]({{ site.baseurl }}{% link _pages/pages/documentation/resources.md %}#working-with-markdown).

 Once you’re finished making content changes, scroll to the bottom of the page and click “Commit changes.”
-Federalist will automatically detect your changes and start building your site.
+Pages will automatically detect your changes and start building your site.
 It should be live within a few minutes.

 {% capture content %}